Council on Contemporary Families 2020 Media Awards for Outstanding

 Deadline for Nominations

-Winners will be notified by February 1st, 2020.
-Awards will be presented at the Council on Contemporary Families 20th Annual Conference (March 2020 – Exact Date TBD).
+Winners will be notified in January 2020.
+Awards will be presented at the Council on Contemporary Families 20th Annual Conference (February 7, 2020).
 Winners are invited to attend the entire conference in full.
 We urge winners to accept their awards in person.
 At the plenary session, where awards are presented, winners are invited to speak for five minutes on emerging issues affecting American families and how CCF members and supporters can help the media cover these stories effectively.

 CCF and how CCF assists journalists: The Council on Contemporary Families is a non-profit, non-partisan organization of family researchers, mental health and social practitioners, and clinicians, dedicated to providing the press and public with the latest research and best practice findings about American families.
 Founded in 1996 and based at the University of Texas at Austin, the Council’s mission is to enhance the national understanding of how and why contemporary families are changing, what needs and challenges they face, and how these needs can best be met.
 To learn more about other briefing papers and our annual conferences, including complimentary press passes for journalists, contact Stephanie Coontz, CCF’s Director of Research and Public Education and Professor of History and Family Studies at The Evergreen State College: email@example.com.